 In today’s world of real-time technology, growing remote workforces and 24/7 accessibility, boundaries between work and play have never been blurrier.
-Shutting down to take a vacation can seem like a luxury to finance and accounting professionals.
-However, wearing scuba gear at your office desk isn’t the same as taking time off from work.
+Shutting down to take a work vacation can seem like a luxury to finance and accounting professionals.
+However, wearing scuba gear at your office desk isn’t the same as taking time off.

 Preparing now will also help your reboot have a lasting effect after vacation.
 Take note of any meetings or deadlines, and make appointments for your return to catch up on what you missed.
 Knowing what awaits you — and knowing that it’s manageable — will make returning to the office much easier.
 Rather than planning back-to-back meetings for the day you return, spread them out over a week so you won’t dread coming back to the office.